baranovskypd/goodpress/README.md

 ## Installation

-You can install the released version of goodpress from this repository:
+You can install the released version of goodpress from its GitHub
+repository:

 ``` r
 # install.packages("remotes")